 Natural Red Oxide

-Swatch Painted on: Bockingford, White, Rough, Mould Made, Acid Free, 300 gsm Watercolour Paper
+Swatch Painted on: Saunders Waterford, White, Rough, 100% Cotton, Mould Made, Acid Free, 300 gsm Watercolour Paper

-Natural Red Oxide is a warm, earthy red watercolour pigment with a strong, rusty tone.
+Natural Red Oxide, also known as Hematite or Red Iron Oxide, is a warm, earthy red watercolour pigment with a strong, rusty tone.
 Known for its muted, natural appearance, this pigment evokes the look of iron-rich soil and weathered terracotta.
-Its rich, earthy quality makes it perfect for capturing landscapes, desert scenes, rocky textures, and rustic architecture, adding a sense of warmth and authenticity to any artwork.
+Its rich, earthy quality makes it perfect for capturing landscapes, desert scenes, rocky textures, and rustic architecture, adding a sense of warmth and authenticity to your artwork.

-Natural Red Oxide offers excellent opacity, providing strong coverage with a smooth, even flow.
-When applied in concentrated washes, it creates bold, rich tones, while diluted applications result in soft, reddish-brown hues perfect for creating subtle shading and depth.
-Its versatility makes it a popular choice for both strong, dominant strokes and delicate, atmospheric washes.
+This pigment offers excellent opacity, providing strong coverage with a smooth, even flow.
+When applied in concentrated washes, it creates bold, rich tones, while diluted applications produce soft, reddish-brown hues, perfect for subtle shading and depth.
+Its versatility makes it ideal for both strong, dominant strokes and delicate, atmospheric washes.

-The pigment has strong lightfastness, ensuring that its warm, rusty hue remains stable and long-lasting over time.
-Natural Red Oxide mixes beautifully with other colours, producing earthy oranges and browns when combined with yellows, or deep purples and muted reds when mixed with blues.
-It’s ideal for artists seeking to add warmth, natural tones, and a grounding element to their watercolour palette, whether used for detailed textural work or expansive, atmospheric washes.
+Natural Red Oxide boasts strong lightfastness, ensuring that its warm, rusty hue remains stable and long-lasting.
+It mixes beautifully with other colours, producing earthy oranges and browns when combined with yellows, or deep purples and muted reds when mixed with blues.
+Ideal for artists seeking to add warmth, natural tones, and a grounding element to their watercolour palette, it works wonderfully for both detailed textures and expansive washes.

-Our watercolours are perfect for artists of all experiences from beginners to advanced who value high-quality materials
+Our watercolours are perfect for artists of all experience levels, from beginners to advanced, who value high-quality materials in their work.

 Series | 1 |